opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 * **Workspace content producer:** Can view, create, and update saved objects within the workspace.
 * **Workspace viewer:** Has read-only access to saved objects in the workspace.

- Roles are workspace-specific, allowing users to have different roles across workspaces.
+ Roles are workspace specific, allowing users to assume different roles across workspaces.
  {: .note}

 ## Enabling permission control